evelyn-gius/evelyn-gius.github.io/content/en/research.md

 ### Current roles in the DH research community (selection)

-- First Chair of the Association of Digital Humanities in German-speaking Countries (DHd e.V.)
+- Member of the Expert Panel for national research infrastructures (NFDI)
 - Second Chair of the Centre for Reflected Text Analytics (Creta e.V.)
-- Member of the Expert Panel for national research infrastructures (NFDI)
-- Member of the Scientific Advisory Board of the EU Horizon2020 project "Computational Literary Studies Infrastructure" (Infra CLS)
 - Member of the Scientific Advisory Board of the ERC project "Graphs and Ontologies for Literary Evolution Models" (GOLEM)
 - Member of the Scientific Advisory Board of the Department "Knowledge - Culture - Transformation" at the Interdisciplinary Faculty of the University of Rostock
 - Member of the Programme Panel of the DFG Priority Programme "Computational Literary Studies" (SPP 2207)